theronhitchman/euclidean-geometry/_posts/2016-08-29-Big-Theorem.md

 it didn't quite close up.
 During Mr Kessel's presentation, Mr Pint asked the following interesting question, which we add to the list [here](http://theronhitchman.github.io/euclidean-geometry/class/):

-> Questions C: (Pint) Is it possible to construct a "perfect rhombus?"
+> Question C: (Pint) Is it possible to construct a "perfect rhombus?"
 That is, is it possible to construct a rhombus ABCD so that AB is congruent to AC?

 Miss Van Ryswyk took a similar approach, but we ran out